The Elements of Differentiable Programming

 The inverse is well-defined if for example $L$ is strictly convex.
-Otherwise, we saw that some additional regularization can be added.
-Newton's method therefore requires to access \textbf{inverse-Hessian vector products} (IHVPs), as defined below. \begin{boxdef}{Inverse-Hessian vector product} For a twice differentiable function $L:\RR^P \rightarrow \R$, we define the \textbf{inverse-Hessian Vector Product} (IHVP) of $L$ at $\w \in \RR^P$ as the linear map
+Otherwise, some additional regularization can be added.
+Newton's method therefore requires access to \textbf{inverse-Hessian vector products} (IHVPs), as defined below. \begin{boxdef}{Inverse-Hessian vector product} For a twice differentiable function $L:\RR^P \rightarrow \RR$, we define the \textbf{inverse-Hessian Vector Product} (IHVP) of $L$ at $\w \in \RR^P$ as the linear map

 provided that it exists.
 In other words, it is the linear map which to $\u$ associates $\v$ such that $\nabla^2 L(\w) \v = \u$. \end{boxdef}